JinhaoGu/project/README.md

 trained_netxxx.pth

-network parameters of xvector.
+trained network parameters of xvector.
 The network is defined in tdnn.py